cloudyy74/CCAligner/README.md

 ## Modification

-It is not exactly an implementation of
+It is not exactly an implementation of CCAligner, this tool contains a number of modifications and heuristics: